-So you've decided to explore this exciting world and look for the best binoculars for your next outdoors adventure?
+So you've decided to explore the exciting world of binoculars and look for the best binoculars for your next outdoors adventure?
 Choosing the perfect binoculars are often intimidating with the various specifications and features.
 This binoculars buying guide will help to pick for the best binoculars to utilize in a wide-variety of outdoor activities.
-Whatever your passion, you’ll be able to find and buy an excellent pair of binoculars to enhance your experience.
+Whatever your passion, you’ll be able to find an excellent pair of binoculars to enhance your experience.

 Some key questions you should consider before buying your binoculars:

 1. WHAT’S YOUR PRICE RANGE?